Pasta Fagioli Soup

 By Michele Anna Jordan, Sonoma County cookbook author and chef

 There are endless variations of this traditional Italian soup, and I've never had one I didn't enjoy.
-I particularly like this one in fall, when the weather is turning cool hut a few of summers tomatoes linger.
+I particularly like this one in fall when the weather is turning cool.
 If you do not have duck stock, use rich homemade chicken, veal or beef stock.
 Commercial broth will not provide the richness of both taste and texture the soup requires.

 - 2 tablespoons olive oil